Skip to main content

 Protecting the Works Produced by AI

-An important aspect to consider is the protection of works generated by AI.
-Many courts and legislatures have addressed this issue differently.
-In the United States, for example, there is a rather conservative position that excludes a priori the registration of works created exclusively by AI.
-However, there are exceptions, as in the case of artist Kristina Kashtanova, who recorded a comic created with the help of AI but said she still made her own editorial and stylistic choices.
+An important aspect to consider is the protection of AI-generated works.
+Many courts and legislations have addressed this issue differently.
+In the United States, for example, there is a rather conservative position that a priori excludes the registration of works created exclusively by AI.
+However, there are exceptions, such as the case of artist Kristina Kashtanova, who registered a comic book created with the help of AI but stated that she nevertheless made personal editorial and stylistic choices.

 The United Kingdom, on the other hand, claims to be among the few countries to protect computer-generated works even in the absence of a human creator.
 However, it defines the author of such works as “the person by whom the necessary arrangements for the creation of the work were made”, underlining the importance of human contribution.

-The European Union appears to take a more flexible approach, suggesting that when an AI assists an author in the creative process, the existing legal framework for copyright is still applicable.
-However, the definition of originality of the work is closely connected to human personality, judgment and technical skills.
+The European Union appears to take a more flexible approach, suggesting that when AI assists an author in the creative process, the existing copyright legal framework still applies.
+However, the definition of a work's originality is closely linked to human personality, judgment, and technical skill.

 Conclusions

-The definition of creativity and originality is challenged by the presence of generative AI capable of producing astonishing results, but most courts and legislatures continue to require significant human input to ensure copyright protection.
+The definition of creativity and originality is being challenged by the presence of generative AI capable of producing astonishing results, yet most courts and legislation continue to require significant human input to ensure copyright protection.

 The future may see greater discernment regarding the role of AI in artistic creation and the creative process, but at the moment,